WSB-FM: Competing with 94.9

-DJs and programming changes
+2006–present

 On December 29, 2006, WSB-FM became the Atlanta affiliate for the nationally syndicated Delilah show (which was previously broadcast on 94.9 Lite FM/Peach 94.9).
 Delilah was dropped from WSB-FM in December 2011.

-On July 1, 2008, Steve McCoy and Vikki Locke joined WSB-FM as the morning hosts after 17 years at Adult Top 40 station WSTR "Star 94."
+On July 1, 2008, Steve McCoy and Vikki Locke joined WSB-FM as the morning hosts after 17 years at adult top 40 station WSTR "Star 94".
 Steve McCoy was let go on February 25, 2010.
 In March 2011, Kelly Stevens from the old "Kelly and Alpha" show rejoined the station and was paired with Vikki.
 In August 2012, in the early morning hours one day, Stevens' SUV was totaled by a vehicle driving the wrong way while he was driving to work on the Georgia 400 Freeway.
 The other driver was killed.
 Stevens' left leg was broken and left elbow shattered, but he was in good spirits later in the morning at Grady Hospital, when he called in to the show.

 In the past, WSB-FM produced an annual "Family Fun Fest" event, where companies that provide products for kids and families would showcase the products and services they offered.
 The show featured live events and appearances from local sports stars.
 The station conducted live broadcasts from the location both days of the event.
 The festival ended in 2009.

 During the spring of 2011, WSB-FM shook up its on-air staff and format due to declining ratings.
 All music before 1980 was dropped, more songs from the 2000s were added, and WSB-FM abandoned the longtime "Atlanta's Best Variety of Soft Rock" tagline.
-Its slogan became "Your Favorites From the 80s, 90s, and Now," later shortened to "80s, 90s & Now".
+Its slogan became "Your Favorites from the 80s, 90s, and Now", later shortened to "80s, 90s & Now."

 From 2001 to 2003 and again from 2009 to 2011, each weekend WSB-FM would play only music from the 1980s.
-On September 16, 2011, the station changed from "All-80's Weekends" to "80's and 90's Weekends."
+On September 16, 2011, the station changed from "All-80's Weekends" to "80's and 90's Weekends".
 As of January 2012, 1980s and 1990s weekends no longer air.
 The station had previously aired all 1970s weekends during the 1990s.

 On April 27, 2012, longtime WSB-FM afternoon DJ Kelly McCoy retired after 27 years in the same air shift, after joining the station in January 1985.
 At 4:00 that afternoon, WSB-FM aired a special tribute during his last show.
 It was the first time in recent memory that the station broke format during afternoon drive time.
-McCoy was replaced by DJ Mike Shannon.
-On January 4, 2013, Cox Radio management fired Shannon after just nine months on air.